-1) Temporary Guardianships.

-- a.
-Notice must be given as in Probate Code § 2250(e).
-The petitioner or the petitioner's attorney will be responsible for meeting the notice requirements set forth in that code section. - b.
+- 1) Temporary Guardianships. - a.
+Petitioner's attorney must provide notice in compliance with Probate Code § 2250(e). - b.
 If the petition is granted at the ex parte hearing, and the hearing on the permanent guardianship is more than 30 days away, a hearing to reconsider the temporary guardianship pursuant to Probate Code § 2250(f) will be set at that time.
-The petitioner or the petitioner's attorney will be responsible for meeting the notice requirements set forth in that code section. - c.
-The proofs of service must be filed and courtesy copies delivered to Room 202 at the time of filing. - Temporary Conservatorships.
+The petitioner or the petitioner's attorney must comply with the notice requirements set forth in that code section. - c.
+Proofs of Service must be filed and courtesy copies delivered to Room 202 at the time of filing. - 2) Temporary Conservatorships.
 Unless the Court for good cause otherwise orders, at least five (5) court days before the hearing on the appointment of temporary conservator, the petitioner must: - a.
-Personally serve notice of hearing and a copy of the petition on the proposed conservatee, and - b.
+Personally serve notice of hearing and a copy of the petition on the proposed conservatee. and - b.
 Mail notice of hearing and a copy of the petition to the persons required to be named in the petition for appointment of conservator.